manni8436/Legend-of-the-Greek-Gods/README.md

 ### IMAGES

-* Images mainly provided by wikipedia and pinterest but a full list have been provided below:
+* Images mainly provided by Wikipedia and Pinterest, but a full list have been provided below:

     * Background Images:
         * [Home Page](https://wallpaperaccess.com/zeus)